Southern Style Hoppin’ John Recipe

 Can I make it vegetarian?

-To keep it a vegetarian dish, just omit the pork.
+To keep it a vegetarian dish, just leave out the pork.
 You can add collard greens to enhance the flavor of the dish if you like.
-The dish is usually served with greens anyway so why not combine them?

 Do I have to use Black Eyed Peas?

 No, you don’t.
-Feel free to use field peas, crowder peas, lady peas, baby lima beans,
+Feel free to use field peas, crowder peas, lady peas, or baby lima beans.

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!